nhsevidence/ld-devenv/README.md

     git config --global user.email
     ```

-### Share folders and clipboard between host and guest VM (optional)
+### Share folders between host and guest VM (optional)

-You can share folders and the clipboard between the host and the guest VM.
+You can share folders between the host and the guest VM.

-- In your VM menu go to `Devices -> Shared Clipboard`.
-Select `Bidirectional`

-- In your VM menu go to `Devices -> Drag and Drop`.
-Select `Bidirectional`

 - In your VM menu go to `Devices -> Insert Guest Additions CD image...`.
 You should see a CD autorun in your VM